stay·manual

 What goes in the next section

 Right after self check-in: the access codes.
-Lockbox, gate, alarm panel, smart-lock keypad — anything the guest will physically operate.
+Lockbox, gate, alarm panel, smart-lock keypad: anything the guest will physically operate.
 Put each code in a tap-to-copy chip and photograph the keypad if guests will struggle to find it.

 For the deeper trade-offs between lockboxes, smart locks, and key safes, see smart lock vs lockbox vs key safe.
 For overnight-arrival hosts, the async check-in playbook covers the fallback layer that turns a 11 p.m. arrival into a non-event.

-Build yours in thirty minutes — free for one property.
+Build yours free, for one property.

 Every feature, no card on file.
 Add more properties when you’re ready.